giopolykra/Deco_Profiles/README.md

 Following the problem 'finance', I require the user to log in or regirstering in order to access the the website.
 An apology is rendered if either input is blank or the passwords do not match.
 After logging in I give the user the ability to change the password or log out to the website

+# To do:
+- [ ] Declutter the code.
+Move functions from index.html
+- [ ] Chage the gas_loading_descend function so that you can have a stop for gas changing at descend
+- [ ] Keep the position of certain divs as the window changes width
+- [ ] Implement the option for Gradient factors and M-values